puppetlabs/iac/_docs/demos.md

   - youtube
 ---

-Hello everyone, please take a quick glance at some of recent demos.
+Hello everyone, please check out some of our recent demos.

 In this demo we take a quick glance at using a custom Terraform provisioner with Puppet Litmus:
 {% youtube 8BMo9DcZ4-Q 800 600 %}